christopherreed/ue4-cpptools/README.md

 2) Install the .vsix package. [[?]](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix)

+3) Set *ue4-cpptools.engineVersion* to "4.18" if you are using Unreal Engine version 4.18

-3) Set the *ue4-cpptools.engineRootPath* and any additional settings you need to configure the extension for you workspace. [[?]](https://code.visualstudio.com/docs/getstarted/settings)
+4) Set *ue4-cpptools.engineRootPath* and any additional settings you need to configure the extension for you workspace. [[?]](https://code.visualstudio.com/docs/getstarted/settings)

 > **engineRootPath is required** and should point to the root folder for the engine version you are using (*.../Epic Games/UE_4.17*).
 This folder should include **Engine / FeaturePacks / Samples / Templates** sub folders.

-4) For C++ language support, debug support, and IntelliSense install [CppTools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) extension.
+5) For C++ language support, debug support, and IntelliSense install [CppTools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) extension.

 Edit your project
 ----